clowdr-app/clowdr-app.github.io/content/video-subtitles/uploading-videos.md

 Tip: you can use the following [ffmpeg](https://www.ffmpeg.org/) command to convert many input videos to a format Midspace accepts.

     ffmpeg -i <input file> -vcodec h264 -s hd1080 -crf 23 -r 24 output.mp4

+Tip: If you have an Nvidia GPU and a version of ffmpeg with Nvidia encode/decode libraries included, you can use the following command for accelerated transcode:

+    ffmpeg -y -hwaccel nvdec -i <input file> -vcodec h264_nvenc -s hd1080 -r 24 output.mp4